 The City will issue one (1) PSA per year via social media, radio, newspaper, or other media outlet that informs the public about relevant stormwater issues and/or provides an educational message.
 The PSA may include such topics as the impact of stormwater runoff; steps citizens and businesses can take to prevent stormwater pollution; the importance of litter prevention; how to identify and report an illicit discharge or illegal dumping; or information regarding opportunities to get involved in stormwater program activities such as the Annual Cleanup or Storm Drain Marking.
-Over the course of the permit term, different PSAs will be issued to ensure the City reaches a wide audience, including residents, civic groups, and businesses.
+PSAs may also provide information about site design that addresses runoff reduction techniques such as protection of vegetation and trees and the use of low impact development/green infrastructure (LID/GI) strategies and maintenance of LID/GI structures.
+Over the course of the permit term, different PSAs will be issued to ensure the City reaches a wide audience, including residents, civic groups, businesses, and contractors/developers / land use planners, and to target different pollutant sources that may impact water quality.